-To use these equations, the turbulent velocity variances $\sigma_v^2$ and $\sigma_w^2$ are first found from the equations in the Boundary Layer chapter.
-Next, plume spread $\sigma_y$ and $\sigma_z$ is found from Taylor's statistical theory (eqs.
+To use these equations, the turbulent velocity variances $\sigma_v^2$ and $\sigma_w^2$ are first found from the equations in the Atmospheric Boundary Layer chapter.
+Next, plume spread ( $\sigma_y$ and $\sigma_z$ ) is found from Taylor's statistical theory (eqs.
 19.13).
-Plume centerline heights $z{CL}$ are then found from the previous subsection.
+Plume centerline heights $z{CL}$ are found from equations in the previous subsection.
 Finally, they are all used in eqs.
 (19.20) or (19.21) to find the concentration at a receptor.

 Recall that Taylor's statistical theory states that the plume spread increases with downwind distance.
-Thus, $\sigma_y$ , $\sigma{z'}$ , and $z{CL}$ are functions of x, which makes concentration c a strong function of x, in spite of the fact that x does not appear explicitly in the two equations above.
+Thus, $\sigma_y$ , $\sigma{zr}$ and $z{CL}$ are functions of x, which makes concentration c a strong function of x, in spite of the fact that x does not appear explicitly in the two equations above.

-DISPERSION IN UNSTABLE BOUNDARY LAYERS (CONVECTIVE MIXED LAYERS)
+19.7.
+DISPERSION IN UNSTABLE BOUNDARY LAY-ERS (CONVECTIVE MIXED LAYERS)

 During conditions of light winds over an underlying warmer surface (PG types A & B), the boundary layer is statically unstable and in a state of free convection.
 Turbulence consists of thermals of warm air that rise from the surface to the top of the mixed layer.
 These vigorous updrafts are surrounded by broader areas of weaker downdraft.
-The presence of such large turbulent structures and their asymmetry causes dispersion behavior that differs from the usual Gaussian plume dispersion.
+The presence of such large turbulent structures and their asymmetry cause dispersion behavior that differs from the usual Gaussian plume dispersion.